 Viader Vineyards & Winery was founded in 1986 (with their first commercial release in 1989); they produce limited truly world class wines.
 One can tell as soon as you taste their wines that great care has been made in the vineyards and with the wine making.
 The wines are elegant and refined.

 The winery driveway is located almost on the tip of what the locals call “Devil’s Elbow” an extremely sharp hair pin turn located off of Deer Park Road.
 Be careful pulling in and out of their main gated entrance although it is of some help that most drivers slow down to a crawl to navigate around this sharp turn.

-She has taken many techniques from the French wine industry and used them in this winery.
+Delia has taken many techniques from the French wine industry and used them in this winery.
 She speaks 6 languages fluently.
-When her father asked why she wanted to go into farming with her strong educational background, she told him she would be an educated farmer!
+When her father asked why she wanted to go into farming with her strong educational background, she told him she would be an educated farmer.
 Her knowledge and wine making skills are showcased perfectly at this small winery.
-She does not want to evolve into a large producer as she needs to know and understand all of her wine before it is released.
+She does not want to become a large producer; she needs to oversee all wine produced here before it is released.

-Viader has one of the nicest Cabernet Francs we have tasted in Napa Valley and is found under their DARE label.
-They also produce an excellent Tempranillo, and a light yet rich Rose of Cabernet grapes.
+Viader has one of the nicest Cabernet Francs we have tasted in Napa Valley and is bottled under their DARE label.
+Viader also produces an excellent Tempranillo, and a light yet rich in flavor rosé from Cabernet Sauvignon.